Kantrowitz limit: Applications

 The Kantrowitz limit has many applications in gas dynamics of inlet flow, including jet engines and rockets operating at high-subsonic and supersonic velocities, and high-speed transportation systems such as the Hyperloop.

+Hypersonic Engine Inlets

+The Kantrowitz limit demonstrates the amount of contraction, or change in two-dimensional cross-section area, that a hypersonic inlet can employ while successfully starting an engine inlet (or avoiding the expelling of the hypersonic inlet shock wave).